INFJs find beauty in everything but we’re not easily impressed.

 14. We desperately want to feel “alone” with another.

 INFJs need time alone but crave intimacy.
-One of the highest compliments I’ve given to only a select few in my life is, “I feel alone with you.”
+One of the highest compliments I’ve given to only a select few people in my life is, “I feel alone with you.”
 There is no specific way to describe this feeling, but if you understand, you understand.

 You might like: